-- Innovative products that can enhance our customers' profitability; - Long-term customer relationships; - · Large installed base of users of our software; and - Long-term license contracts with historically high renewal rates.
+- Innovative products that can enhance our customers' profitability; - Long-term customer relationships; - Large installed base of users of our software; and - Long-term license contracts with historically high renewal rates.

-We have approximately 2,000 customers globally.
-Our customers in the process industries include energy, chemicals, engineering and construction, as well as consumer packaged goods, power, metals and mining, pulp and paper, pharmaceuticals and biofuels.
+We have approximately 2,100 customers globally.
+Our customers consists of companies engaged in process industries such as energy, chemicals, engineering and construction, as well as consumer packaged goods, power, metals and mining, pulp and paper, pharmaceuticals and biofuels.